top of page

 Santa Ana, CA 92705

-Discovery Cube is a new discovery center with hands-on science education that delights, challenges and encourages kids.
-This non-profit museum is dedicated to teaching STEM proficiency, early childhood education, healthy living, and environmental stewardship.
+Discovery Cube is a hands-on science education center that delights, challenges, and encourages kids.
+This nonprofit museum is dedicated to teaching STEM proficiency, promoting early childhood education, encouraging healthy living, and fostering environmental stewardship.

-Discovery Cube Orange offers permanent exhibits such as Mission Control, Helicopter Tour, Water Gallery, Inspector Training, Petersonville Healthy Kitchen, Science of Hockey, Discovery Theater, Eco-Challenge, Planetary Research Station, and other interactive exhibits and shows that change every few months.
+Discovery Cube Orange offers permanent exhibits, including Mission Control, Helicopter Tour, Water Gallery, Inspector Training, Petersonville Healthy Kitchen, Science of Hockey, Discovery Theater, Eco-Challenge, Planetary Research Station, and other interactive exhibits and shows that rotate every few months.

 1802 N. Main Street